The Smart Business Rules action lets you automatically generate or calculate a value in one field using information stored in other fields.

 Best practices

-Before using this action on a large number of products, make sure the source fields used in the formula already contain consistent values.
-It is also a good idea to test the rule first with a small group of products so you can confirm the result is being written to the correct destination field.
+Before running the action on a large set of items, check that the source fields used in the formula contain consistent values.
+Test the rule with a small group first to confirm that the formula returns the expected result and writes it to the correct destination field.
+When working with multilingual fields, remember that the default language is used unless you apply the Localize function.

 Was this article helpful?